wilmeragsgh/notes/code/python/tensorflow/README.md

 * Create a Session.
 * Run the Session.
 This will run the operations you'd written above.

-> Tensorflow has a lot of functions already implemented

 ## One-liners

 * `tf.sigmoid`